HugoDF/buttondown/README.md

 1. Clone the repository
 2. Run `yarn` or `npm install` installs all required dependencies.
 3. Run `yarn build` to build from TypeScript to common JavaScript distribution formats.
+4. Run `yarn test` to run all tests :D.

 ## npm scripts